 In Chapter 2 a description was given of the average earnings per employed member of the various population categories.
 It emerged that the average income of Africans was significantly lower than that of other categories, especially the whites.
 According to data for 1983 the average income of Africans varied between 59 % and 65 % of that of whites in the categories from unskilled to skilled.
 Obviously these differences are the complex function of a great many factors.

-Nevertheless, as indicated in Chapter 3, these are realities that form an important element in the phenomenon of relative deprivation.
+Nevertheless, they are a reality that, is indicated in chapter 3, is an important element in the phenomenon of relative deprivation.